 Wrongful pregnancy: In some cases, parents will sue because they were attempting to avoid pregnancy through processes like sterilization and abortion, but the methods failed due to negligence on behalf of medical staff.
 In these cases, the child is born healthy.
 However, the parents sue because there was harm caused by the unwanted pregnancy and birth.
 Many states will allow parents to sue for costs like medical expenses and lost wages.

 Medical malpractice law can be quite complex and involve many different legal issues.
 Therefore, it is essential to get advice or representation from a lawyer.
 If you believe you have a claim regarding birth-related injuries that stem from medical malpractice, contact your attorney today.
-Call WTW for a consultation and review of your case.
+Call Welebir Law for a consultation and review of your case.